ibotty/docker-nginx/Readme.md

 # A Docker container for nginx to be used for static content

-A simple docker container for nginx.
+A simple docker container for nginx, based on fedora/nginx with added USER.

+Mount your static files to `/usr/share/nginx/html` to overwrite default files.